 What is Sitecore Experience Edge?

-Advancing our SaaS platform is our new Content as a Service, or CaaS offering, Sitecore Experience Edge – a new set of services for headless content delivery at scale to any customer touchpoint, creating differentiated digital experiences quickly, engaging customers longer, and increasing revenue opportunities.
-Sitecore Experience Edge empowers marketers to quickly deploy content with the tools they need for content planning, authoring, collaboration, and analytics – without adding architectural complexity, while also helping IT teams by eliminating the need to maintain delivery architectures and frameworks.
+Sitecore Experience Edge is a set of services for headless content delivery to any touchpoint at scale, helping marketers create differentiated digital experiences quickly, engage customers longer, and increase revenue opportunities.
+Sitecore Experience Edge empowers marketers to quickly deploy content with the tools they need for content planning, authoring, collaboration, and analytics — without adding architectural complexity.
+It also helps IT teams by eliminating the need to maintain delivery architectures and frameworks.

 Sitecore Experience Edge will initially be available in two different ways: